Ruins of Kachari Rajbari: Colonial descriptions of the Ruins

 The pillars were in three parallel rows.
 The form of the town, or palace enclosure, was an oblong square running parallel to the Dhansiri river.
 Through oral tradition, Grange notes that it was built by Chokradoz, the fourth king of Cachar.
 These pillars, according to Godwin-Austen, were the most distinguishing feature of the ruins.
 However, he counted them as two rows rather than three as Grange noted.
 The tallest pillar was about 15 feet, and the smallest one at the southern end was 8 feet and 5 inches.
 Most of these pillars were around 12 to 13 feet.
 The lotus was evident in all of the carved work.

-Jae-Eun Shin points out that early colonial descriptions by successive British administrators fail to mention any clear trace of temples and images at the ruins.
+Jae-Eun Shin (2020) points out that early colonial descriptions by successive British administrators fail to mention any clear trace of temples and images at the ruins.
 This raises doubt about the scale and intensity of Brahmanisation in the early history of the Dimasas.
 She also points out that this city is probably the one mentioned in the Ahom Buranji, which records that Ahom king Suhungmung (alias Dihingia Rāja) and his son reached the city by ascending the river Timā (Dima or Dhansiri) in 1526 when the Ahoms attacked Dimapur.
 However, no Brahmanical temples or images are mentioned in this Ahom Buranji record either.

-Present day

-The ruins have long been neglected by the people and the government.
-It is a protected monument but not a single guard or police personnel can be seen there.
-More has to be done to preserve what is left of it.